Invite friends and family to read the obituary and add memories.

 She was predeceased by her sisters, Josephine (Harry) DiMartino, Lena (Peter) Pero and brother John Barbagallo, who died in an automobile accident in 1953 after having served in World War II for six years.

-A Celebration of Life for Connie will be held on a date to be announced in the Spring of 2026.
-Connie placed a marker for her remembrance at Grandview cemetery bordering Terry Hills, another at Batavia Cemetery (with her husband Sherm), and a third at her family plot in St Joseph Cemetery.
+A Celebration of life Mass for Connie will be held on Saturday, March 14, 2026 at 9:30AM at Ascension Parish (Sacred Heart) 19 Sumner Street, Batavia NY with a luncheon to follow at Terry Hills.
+Connie placed a marker for her remembrance at Grand View cemetery bordering Terry Hills, another at Elmwood cemetery (with her husband Sherm), and a third at the Barbagallo family plot in St Joseph cemetery.
 Memorials may be made to a charity of the donor’s choice.

-For more information call 585-343-8260 or to leave a message of condolence please visit www.gilmartinfuneralhome.com.
-Arrangements are being completed by Gilmartin Funeral Home & Cremation Company, Inc. 329-333 West Main Street, Batavia, New York 14020.
+To leave an online message of condolence please visit www.gilmartinfuneralhome.com.
+Arrangements completed by Gilmartin Funeral Home, 329-333 West Main Street, Batavia, NY 14020.

-Visits: 1434
+Visits: 1557

 This site is protected by reCAPTCHA and the